Starting a clothing brand without experience – 7 things you need to know

 Starting a clothing brand without experience?
-It is certainly possible — but only if you know which steps are truly important.
+That is certainly possible — but only if you know which steps are truly important.
 In this guide, you will learn the 7 essential components that almost all successful starting brands begin with.

 1. You don’t need to be a designer — but you do need to have a vision